Unboxed-Software/solana-course/content/solana-nft.md

     }
 ```

 Below are storage options for the collection.
-Note that `arweave` files are only stored for 7 days on Devnet.
+Note that Arweave files are only stored for 7 days on Devnet.

 ```json
     "storage": "arweave",